fabfoundation/mods/README.md

 ### Setting permissions

 To talk to the machines you need permissions.
-Machines usually identify themselves as printers (`/dev/usb/lp0`) or serial devices (`/dev/ttyUSB0`).
-Those files (in Linux everything is a file) belong to the `root` user.
+Machines usually identify themselves as printers (`/dev/usb/lp0`) or serial devices (`/dev/ttyUSB0` in Linux or `/dev/tty.usbserial` in Mac OS X).
+Those files (in Linux/Unix based OS everything is a file) belong to the `root` user.
 But they also grant permissions if you belong to specific groups.
 In Ubuntu Linux, add yourself to the groups `lp`, and `dialout`.
 This will give you access to printers, and serial devices.
 To be able to add printers in CUPS, you also need to be in the `lpadmin` group.

 ```bash
 sudo adduser $USER lp